-- The RF drive power exceeds 110 watts during a TUNE operation.
+- The RF drive power exceeds 110 watts during a tune operation.
 This protects the relays from damage due to excessive RF power while switching.
-If this fault occurs, be sure you have the PA Key circuit installed, either through the DB15 interface cable or using separate key line cables (see Cabling, pg 3). - The impedance of your antenna is outside of the tuning range so an acceptable SWR cannot be found.
+If this fault occurs, be sure you have the PA Key circuit installed, either through the DB15 interface cable or using separate key line cables (see Cabling, page 3).
+As supplied, your KAT500 will not open the key line if more than 29 watts of drive is applied.
+If your amplifier is capable of switching its key line at greater powers, you can increase the limit using the Utility program (see Amplifier Key Interrupt Power, page 14). - The impedance of your antenna is outside of the tuning range so an acceptable SWR cannot be found.